 I have been getting lots of requests about Asia travel tips lately, so thought I should write about my Bali experience.
 I have traveled to Asia twice, but both times were before I started travel blogging, so unfortunately, I don’t have any “Insta-worthy” photos to share (but I did add a few from my Iphone3 or whatever I had back in 2015.)
-However, I CAN share my experience with you!
+However, I CAN share my experience with you, scroll down for my complete Bali travel guide!

 Bali is one of my favorite places in the world and I’d highly recommend each and every one of you to pack a bag and get there ASAP.
 The best part about Bali is how affordable it is once you’re there!
 You can treat yourself on accommodations, food, drinks, and transportation because everything is sooo cheap in comparison to the United States.